ziazon/urlinsane/README.md

 * Binary executable, written in Go with no dependencies.
 * Will have all the functionally of URLCrazy and DNSTwist.
-* Contains 19 typosquatting algorithms and 7 extra functions to retrieve additional data
+* Contains 19 typosquatting algorithms and 10 extra functions to retrieve additional data such as ip to geographic location, dns lookups and more
 * Modular architecture for language, keyboard, typo algorithm, and functions extensibility.
 * Supports multiple keyboard layouts found in English, Spanish, Russian, Finish, and Arabic.
 * Supports multiple languages with the ability to add more languages with ease.